Virtualization

 The Virtual Machine dropdown allows you to select with which virtual machine the interface you are creating will be assigned.

 The Virtual Switch dropdown allows you to select with which switch the interface you are creating will be assigned.
-A virtual switch enables interfaces to communicate with each other or with an associated uplink.
+A virtual switch enables VM interfaces to communicate with each other.
+VMs can reach external networks via Layer 3 routing through the host, or via direct Layer 2 bridging if the switch has a physical interface assigned.

 The Emulation field allows for the specification of the emulation type.
 Virtio-net is recommended in most cases.